-• analysis of outcomes on all ASP forms.
-In order to capture impact of intervention for those cases which did not proceed to APCC, an outcome guestion was developed to be completed at end of the ASP case.
+- Questionnaires are completed at Adult Protection Case Conferences (APCC). - Participation in audits to give their views - The committee has 2 carer representatives - Analysis of outcomes on all ASP forms.
+In order to capture impact of intervention for those cases which did not proceed to APCC, an outcome question was developed to be completed at end of the ASP case.
 The staff member completes the form with the input of client to check if the intervention has been helpful.

-Service user and Carers' views are at the centre of the work we do, and it remains a priority for the APC.
+Service user and carer's views are at the centre of the work we do and it remains a priority for the APC.
 The APC has taken a variety of steps to address this.
-However, this can be complicated because of:
+However this can be complicated because of

-- levels of understanding;
+- Levels of understanding

-- communication issues:
+- Communication issues

-- conflict within families.
+- Conflict within families

-Investigations - Has intervention been helpful?
+Investigations - Has intervention has been helpful?